dotnet/AspNetCore.Docs/aspnetcore/blazor/call-web-api.md

 For more information on Fetch API options, see [MDN web docs: WindowOrWorkerGlobalScope.fetch():Parameters](https://developer.mozilla.org/docs/Web/API/WindowOrWorkerGlobalScope/fetch#Parameters).

-When sending credentials (authorization cookies/headers) on CORS requests, allow the `Authorization` header when creating the CORS policy for CORS middleware.
+When sending credentials (authorization cookies/headers) on CORS requests, the `Authorization` header must be allowed by the CORS policy.

 The following policy includes configuration for:

 * Request origins (`http://localhost:5000`, `https://localhost:5001`).
 * Any method (verb).